robertinant/m2x-arduino/README.md

 m2x-arduino
 ===========

-The Arduino library used to send/receive data to/from [AT&amp;T M2X](https://m2x.att.com/) server.
+The Arduino library used to send/receive data to/from [AT&amp;T's M2X service](https://m2x.att.com/).

 How to Install the library
 ==========================